dylanmaenpaa/tdde16-project/README.md

 # Fine-tuning a Swedish BERT using Federated Learning
 Project in course Text Mining (TDDE16) at Linköping University.
-All experimentation was conducted on [https://colab.research.google.com/](Google Colab)
+All experimentation was conducted on [Google Colab](https://colab.research.google.com).

 ## Usage
 To be able to run the experiments upload the notebooks and data from this repo to Google Colab.
 Then change paths to your data accordingly in the notebook cells.
 Now you are able to run the experiments!